KinglyCode/blackjack-game/README.md

 The game just sets up the player with the dealer.
 Dealer is played by the Computer itself!

+# Here are some screenshots of the game!

+NOTE: If you want to restart the game, refresh the page!

 ![game](./game-screenshots/Game%20Before%20Start.png)
 ![game](./game-screenshots/Game%20Beginning.png)
 ![game](./game-screenshots/Game%20End.png)

+Other than the note above, have fun, it works as intended.

+# Future Updates

+I will be coming back to this project to add more functionality to it, like a Reset button, adding the sums up and showing up on the page for the viewer to see.
+Thinking I might have to add things like doubling down and splitting cards!

+Other than that, please enjoy this small game!

+DISCLAIMER: Please do not copy this code and show it as your own.
+Thank you.